majestrate/debian-lokinet/readme.md

 After build the iso will be located in the root of the repo at `debian-lokinet.iso`

-To install additional packages, add lines to `packages/custom.txt` containing the package name one per line
+To install additional packages, add lines to `packages/custom.txt` containing the package name one per line or drop the deb into `packages/`

 To clean up the workspace do: